 tied the many artfully tied bows seen with the available photographic images.

-We are just beginning to assess collar now country trends.
-Most of our work on boys' collar bows has involved American boys as most of our images are American.
+We are just beginning to assess collar bow country trends.
+Most of our work on boys' collar bows has involved American boys because most of our images are American and we have such a large american archive.
 As far as we can tell, the fashion was especilly popular in America.
 Large numbers of images show boys wearing large floppy bows in the late 19th century.
-Here it was strongly associated with the Fauntleroy style.
+This may be because our American archive is so substantial, but our Europen archives are growing and it does seem that floppy bows, esoecially large floppy bows were especially popular in America.
+This makes sence because it was strongly associated with the Fauntleroy style.
+And the Fauntleroy craze was espeilly ronounced in America.
 Large collar bows, however, were wiorn with many other suits as well as blouses.
 We have, however, noted boys in many other countries wearing floppy bows.
 A good example is a Canadian boy in 1898.
 Canadian trends seem to have been similar to American trends.
 They were also worn in Europe, although the popularity varied substantially from country to country.
 We believe that they were particularly popular in France.
 We have much less information on other countries.

 Bows for boys passed out of fashion after the 1920s.
 They continued, however, to be worn in some special situations: